How to check a company's financial health before investing

 KRS (National Court Register)

-On the ekrs.ms.gov.pl website, you'll find basic data about every company registered in Poland: management, share capital, business activities.
-This is your starting point.
+On the ekrs.ms.gov.pl website, you'll find basic data about every company registered in Poland: management board composition, supervisory board members, share capital, registered business activities, and any filed amendments.
+This is your starting point for any Polish company research.

 Financial statements

-- Listed companies — quarterly and annual reports on IR (investor relations) pages or in the GPW service (gpw.pl)
+- Listed companies — quarterly and annual reports on IR (investor relations) pages or in the GPW service (gpw.pl).
+Companies listed on the main market must follow IFRS (International Financial Reporting Standards), which makes comparisons easier.

-- Unlisted companies — reports in the Financial Documents Repository (ekrs.ms.gov.pl)
+- Unlisted companies — reports in the Financial Documents Repository (ekrs.ms.gov.pl).
+These follow Polish Accounting Standards (PSR), which differ in some areas from IFRS.

 Three key documents

-- Balance sheet — what the company owns (assets) and what it owes (liabilities)
+- Balance sheet — what the company owns (assets) and what it owes (liabilities).
+Think of it as a snapshot of the company's financial position at a specific date.

-- Cash flow statement — where cash flows in and where it flows out
+- Cash flow statement — where cash flows in and where it flows out.
+This is arguably the most important document because profits can be manipulated, but cash is harder to fake.

 Key financial ratios